max-bytes/omnikeeper/docs/source/traits.md

 The following diagram shows the structures that data passes through from the core data all the way to the client:
 ![Overview of how trait entites work](assets/drawio/overview-trait-entities.svg)

+## Changes to traits

+TODO: write about the different changes that can be applied to a trait and what effects this has: backwards-compatible vs. backwards-incompatible changes, migration strategies, ...

 ## Traits vs. ...

 Because traits are a complex topic, it makes sense to view them through different lenses that touch on different aspects of them: